N.U.in and Northeastern’s Curriculum

 Q. What do I do if I have AP, IB, or other advanced or transfer credit for any courses I was pre-selected into?

 A. Don’t worry!
-It is not uncommon for students to come in with advanced credits and pass out of certain academic program requirements.
-You should review your location’s curriculum on our website to start thinking about alternative courses that you will need or want in lieu of those that you placed out of.
-You do not need to email your home college advising office now—your home college advising office will be contacting you soon!
+It is not uncommon for students to come in with advanced credits that fulfill typical first-semester academic program requirements.
+You should review your location’s curriculum to start thinking about alternative courses.
+You do not need to email your home College advising office now—they will be contacting you soon!
 You will discuss course alternatives and finalize these selections with your home college advising office this summer (mid-June through July).

 Q. Once I choose my courses in the system, are my selections final?